 Virtual reality vs augmented reality are two terms that get compared a lot in modern manufacturing.
 But what do Virtual Reality (VR) and Augmented Reality (AR) mean?
 And what are the areas of application for VR and AR?
 These are just a few questions that many ask about the current state of visualization, luckily for you, we’ve got the answers you need!

 Immersive experiences are becoming more and more common in modern visualization.
 It is possible to cluster the different technologies and approaches depending on the amount of virtual/digital content that is used for the visualization.

 Extended Reality (XR) refers to all real and virtual world combinations and is used as an umbrella term for AR, MR, and VR.

 Virtual Reality for Manufacturers

 Virtual reality is a technology that has been around for some time.
 It is a type of visualization that is completely digital and does not include anything directly captured from the real world anymore.
 On top of the content, the other important characteristic of this approach is that it is experienced by using special head-mounted devices (HMD or Headset) to look at the visualization.

 These headsets provide the true impressiveness of this approach.
 By completely changing reality and fully diving into 360° virtual reality.
 Users experience the digital world as “real”.
 It is possible to navigate and move in that digital world and experience everything as if it would real.

 Virtual Reality itself is a spectrum of different variants

 The spectrum of virtual reality has simple VR experiences in a web browser (WebVR) on one end.
 And fully immersive experiences including more senses than just vision, like hearing, on the other.

 Several vendors and technologies are available and in development making the VR landscape a bit unclear.
-A wide range of stationery and mobile systems in different price segments are available.
+A wide range of stationary and mobile systems in different price segments are available.

 Stationary systems provide higher performance and more sensors to increase immersion.
 But the need of connecting a power source and a computer with the headset is of course a restriction.
 Mobile devices are handier since the computer and the power source are integrated but are not suited for every purpose.